-Whole life is actually the oldest form of modern life insurance.
+Whole life insurance is actually the oldest form of modern life insurance.
 Even though some historians say that life insurance may date back to Ancient Roman “burial societies,” the first modern policies date back to the early part of the 18th century.
-Since that time, life insurance has evolved quite a bit, and today’s consumers have lots of choices.
+Since that time, whole life insurance has evolved quite a bit, and today’s consumers have lots of choices.

 - Term life insurance: Term gets its name because it lasts for a certain length of time, or term.
 You may have seen 10, 20, or 30 year term policies.